-To be registered, a society must normally have a Senior Treasurer.
+To be registered, a society must normally have a Senior Treasurer (see appendix 9 for Senior Treasurer Guidance).
 He or she provides essential continuity in the society's administration, and signs the annual accounts before they are submitted to the Junior Proctor.
+A Senior

-A Senior Treasurer is chosen because he or she expresses an interest in the aims and character of the society, and is willing to give sufficient time to its affairs.
+Treasurer is chosen because he or she expresses an interest in the aims and character of the society, and is willing to give sufficient time to its affairs.
 He or she must be a member of the Regent House, the roll of which is published each Michaelmas Term in Reporter or, exceptionally, a person approved by the Junior Proctor.